eresonis/eresonis.github.io/_news/announcement_4.md

 related_posts: false
 ---

-<u>Research grant</u>: U.S. National Science Foundation Senior Archaeology Award (No. 2345175), "Development of Social Complexity in a Broad Scale Context" (originally titled "Studying Variation in Southern African Iron Age Social Dynamics"). $269,808 in support of regional settlement survey and household archaeology in South Africa's Kruger National Park, 2024‒2027 (Christian Peterson [PI], Xander Antonites and Annie R. Antonites [co-PIs], University of Hawai'i and the University of Pretoria).
+<u>Research grant</u>: U.S. National Science Foundation Senior Archaeology Award (No. 2345175), "Development of Social Complexity in a Broad Scale Context". $269,808 in support of regional settlement survey and household archaeology in South Africa's Kruger National Park, 2024‒2027 (Christian Peterson [PI], Xander Antonites and Annie R. Antonites [co-PIs], University of Hawai'i and the University of Pretoria).